fugue/organizations/README.md

 make stackset EXTERNAL_ID=<extid>
 ```

-You may also *optionally* specify the following variables:
+You may also *optionally* override the following variables:

  * `ROLE_NAME=<name>` to customize the role name in each account (default: `Fugue-[timestamp]`)
  * `OU=<ou_id>` to deploy the roles to accounts in one OU only (default: all accounts)
  * `STACKSET_NAME=<name>` to customize the Stackset name (default: `Fugue`)
  * `TRUSTED_ACCOUNT_ID=<aws_account_id>` to override the account to grant access to (default: Fugue's AWS account)
  * `TRUSTED_PRINCIPAL=<principal>` to grant access to a specific role

-See [template.yaml](template.yaml) for the CloudFormation template
-used to create the role in each AWS account.

 It may take about 15 minutes for the Stackset to create the corresponding
 Stacks and Roles in each AWS account.
 Monitor this progress via the